 Tel: 01428 722700

-As we are often out during the day we encourage you to contact us by email or use the contact form.
+As we are often out during the day and we cannot always get to the phone, We will always respond if you leave a message, and you can always contact us by email or use the contact form.

 Or use our contact form.

 A lot of our work involves time on site.
-Although every effort is made to answer telephone calls we would alwys advise leaving an email or use the contact form as the best form of contact.
+Although every effort is made to answer telephone calls, or respond to answer phone messages and you can always contact us by leaving an email or use the contact form.

 We are always happy to give advise on any subject relating to your garden building projects.